Frequent Asked Questions

 What are the required Leaving Cert points?
 Are they likely to go up or down?

-In 2015 the points for LM099 were 390, and in 2016 the points were 420.
+In 2015 the points for LM099 were 390, in 2016 and 2017 the points were 420.
 Architecture remains an attractive subject for study.
 The points in a given year are to be used as a guideline only, due to various factors these can go up or down each year.

 Can you transfer into the course?

 Yes.
 There is an opportunity to apply for transfer from other architecture programmes.
-These architecture courses must be similar Bachelor (Honours) Degree programmes at Level 8 in the National Qualification framework.
+These architecture courses must be similar Bachelor (Honours) Degree programmes at Level 8 in the National Framework of Qualifications.
 All applications will be assessed on an individual basis.
-Please follow the transfer application procedures as stated in the separate SAUL Transfer Procedure.
+Please follow the transfer application procedures as stated in the separate SAUL Call for Transfer Document.

 What is required for mature applicants?

 Applications are particularly welcome from mature candidates (at least 23 years of age on or before 1st January of the year of enrolment).
 Each mature application is considered on an individual basis.
 Academic qualifications, work and life experience, motivation and overall potential for the programme of study are evaluated.

 All mature candidates must apply through the Central Applications Office (CAO) – www.cao.ie.

 Mature applicants must also submit a portfolio for assessment.
 They may subsequently be invited for interview.
 For details please refer to the www.ul.ie/admissions website and the application guidelines for download.